Q&A-Europe's new treaty to tighten budget rules

 WILL IT WORK?

-As Kapoor said, much of what is in the new pact is already
+Much of what is in the new pact is already part of existing

 countries that fail to tackle their finances.